spacial-player-data-visualization/g-player-visualization/README.md

 > Visualization and Data Management for Player Activity in Games

-## Overview
+# Overview

 A data visualization system for viewing and manipulating multiplayer game data.
 Software will allow researchers to analyze data sets of user activity to understand actions and trends.
 The system will provide a visual representation of the recorded spatial-temporal behavior of all players and allow researchers to query data based on metrics such as trajectories of events, frequency of events, and others.

-Created in association with Truong-Huy D. Nguyen, Game Development Researcher at Northeastern University.
+Created in association with Truong-Huy D. Nguyen, Game Development Researcher and Alessandro Canossa, Associate Professor of the collge Arts, Media & Design at Northeastern University.

-## Demo
+### Demo

 > Preview the project online

 Available at: [g-player.herokuapp.com](g-player.herokuapp.com)

-## Getting Started
+# Development

+### Running Locally

 Download from our [GitHub](https://github.com/spacial-player-data-visualization/g-player-visualization)